Stephanie Chambers, APRN, C.N.P., D.N.P.

 A few types of tests can be performed to determine the root of the problem.
 Anorectal manometry, or anorectal motility test, is a common, noninvasive test.
 The safe, low-risk procedure evaluates patients with constipation or fecal incontinence.
 The test measures how strong the sphincter muscles in the rectal and anus are and whether they relax as they should while passing stool.

 During the procedure, a gastroenterologist analyzes pressures of the anal sphincter muscles, sensation in the rectum, and neural reflexes associated with regular bowel movements.
 Patients do not need to be sedated during the test.
 They may experience slight discomfort but no pain as the tube is inserted.

 After the tube is in place, the exposed end is attached to a machine that will record the pressure changes of muscle contractions and relaxation for 10–20 minutes.

 What you eat and drink affects the consistency of your stools.
-If constipation is causing fecal incontinence, you should start drinking plenty of fluids and eating fiber-rich foods.
+If constipation is causing fecal incontinence, you should drink plenty of fluids and eat fiber-rich foods.

-It's important to take steps to manage your symptoms.
+It is important to take steps to manage your symptoms.
 Treatment can improve your quality of life and raise your self-esteem.